 Suicide stories and depictions are serious and can be detrimental to susceptible viewers.
 One family lost their daughter to suicide after she watched the series.
 The parents shared their story in a must-see video.

-Currently, Netflix is working on season 3.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Currently, Netflix is working on season 3.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!